milojezek/elections_scraper/README.md

 # Engeto Academy: Selections Scraper

-This is the final project within Engeto Academy.

 ## Project Description
 This project can be used to extract the results of the parliamnetary elections in 2017.